meiji163/gh-notify/readme.md

 ```

 ### GitHub command line tool (gh)
 In the configuration file of the `gh` tool you can set your preferred editor.
-This is handy when you use the interactive mode to write a comment on a message.
+This is handy when you use the interactive mode to write a comment on a notification.

 ```zsh
 # See more details